tanzelin430/Mathematical-Reasoning-RL-Scaling-Law/README.md

   4. carefully set bound `DEFAULT_BOUNDS` and initial value `DEFAULT_P0` for parameters, to guide the fitting search
   5. easy test using `exp1_fit_model_test.sh` (fit + plot, skip result saving)

+**Note on fitting quality:**
+- If fitted curves are significantly off or missing in plots, re-run the fitting pipeline.
+CMA-ES optimization has randomness and may occasionally fail to find the optimal solution.

 ### Config
 Important config (in config.py):
 - `DEFAULT_LABELS`: defines valid column/metric names (e.g., 'C', 'E', 'ErrRate').
 Add new entries here to extend available options for `--plot-x`, `--plot-curve`, `--plot-metric`, etc.